ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

+   In Designer for the Image object type:

-   * For the color match, does it have to be exact?
+   * FM:  For the color match, does it have to be exact?
 Can it match a gradient?
 The same size?
-   * For the shape match, is it done by openCV?
+   * FM:  For the shape match, is it done by openCV?
 Are default parameters used?